 He moved closer.
 "I wouldn't call what we've been doing tolerance."

 "It meant a great deal to me, Faith."
-His arm thrust out and closed the door she had just started to open.
+He slammed the door she'd just started to open, moving faster than she expected, and with more force.
 "A very great deal."

-She turned angrily, was surprised to see something wild and dark in his eyes.
+She turned angrily and was surprised to see something wild and dark in his eyes.
 "You think you can take me?"

 He shook his head slowly, his expression becoming less dangerous.
 "Of course not.
 We both know that."